Wood County, Ohio

 Wood County is a county located in the U.S. state of Ohio.
 As of the 2020 census, the population was 132,248.
 Its county seat is Bowling Green.
-The county was named for Captain Eleazer D. Wood, the engineer for General William Henry Harrison's army, who built Fort Meigs in the War of 1812.
+The county was named for Captain Eleazer D. Wood, the engineer for General William Henry Harrison's army, who built Fort Meigs during the War of 1812.
 Wood County is part of the Toledo, OH Metropolitan Statistical Area.
 Its diagonal northwest border is formed by the Maumee River, which has its mouth at Maumee Bay on Lake Erie.

 History

 Wood County was established on February 12, 1820, following a treaty and land purchase from local Indian tribes.
 Perrysburg was the first county seat, and remained the county seat until 1870, when it was moved to Bowling Green.

 Wood County established its first health department in 1920.

-During the Great Depression in 1933 Wood County was the site of an early penny auction.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 620 sqmi, of which 617 sqmi is land and 3.3 sqmi (0.5%) is water.